bolt/docs/source/setup.md

 </pre>

-You can easily update your install, by execting the following commands.
+You can easily update your install, by executing the following commands.
 Whoohoo, living on the edge!!

 <pre class="brush: plain">
 git pull